g-lee2/LocalBusinessLookupApi.Solution/README.md

 ## Technologies Used

 - _C#_
-- _.NET_
 - _Entity Framework Core_
 - _MySQL_
-- _ASP.NET Core_
+- _ASP.NET Core MVC_
 - _Swagger_

 ## Description

-This is an application that allows the user
+This is an application that allows the user to make Get, Post, Put, Delete requests to the BusinessApi in order to find local stores.
+One may be able to find a specific store with the unique id of the business and they may also filter the amount of store they would like to see at a given time.

 ## Setup/Installation Requirements